GridSpace/grid-apps/notes.md

 * `B` linear finishing should extend beyond part boundaries by tool radius
 * `B` outside cutting direction in roughing mode inverted
 * `F` z bounded slices (extension of z bottom offset feature)
-* `F` do not mill out thru-pockets. cut outline only.
 * `F` use arcs to connect hard angles
 * `F` do not rough areas that go all the way through the part https://github.com/GridSpace/grid-apps/issues/20